For example, the gases fraction contains hydrocarbons with one to four carbon atoms. These have:

 In a Bunsen burner, incomplete combustion occurs when the air hole is closed.

-You will learn more about incomplete combustion in Polluting the atmosphere.
+You will learn more about incomplete combustion in this study guide on atmospheric pollution.